August 7, 2025 - TRA Newswire -

 The letter was precipitated by language inserted into the draft appropriations bill by Congressman Jake Ellzey, who has long been associated with groups that oppose any development of high-speed rail in Texas.

-The Ellzey statement reads "none of the funds appropriated under this Act, or any Act, may be provided to the state of Texas for a high-speed rail corridor development project that is the same or substantially similar to Amtrak-Texas Central or Amtrak Texas High Speed Rail Corridor previously known as the Texas Central Railway project."
+The Ellzey statement, inserted into Section 156, reads "none of the funds appropriated under this Act, or any Act, may be provided to the state of Texas for a high-speed rail corridor development project that is the same or substantially similar to Amtrak-Texas Central or Amtrak Texas High Speed Rail Corridor previously known as the Texas Central Railway project."

-Amtrak no longer has any involvement in the Texas Central project which is now being directed by private investor Kleinheinz Capital Partners in Fort Worth.
+As of earlier this year, Amtrak no longer has any involvement in the Texas Central project, which is now being directed by private investor firm Kleinheinz Capital Partners in Fort Worth.

-Ellzey previously announced that high-speed rail in Texas was dead.
-RTC member Dallas Councilwoman Cara Mendelsohn, who has been critical of high-speed rail, worried about political blowback from Ellzey over the letter.
-"If this body sends a letter opposing what one of our own Congressmen did, what do you think are the political consequences are"?
+Congressman Ellzey had previously announced that high-speed rail in Texas was dead, which prompted RTC member Dallas Councilwoman Cara Mendelsohn, a critic of high-speed rail, to worry about political blowback over the letter.
+"If this body sends a letter opposing what one of our own Congressmen did, what do you think the political consequences are"?

 Congress may look much more favorably on the project now that a private investor has taken the reins.